 - Breaking the cycle of child abuse

 - Giving many children their first chance to trust

 - Helping children with some of life’s hardest experiences

 - Enhancing your parenting techniques through training and support

-- Helping a child with emotional or behavior issues or medical or developmental problems live a more fulfilling life
+- Helping a child with emotional or behavioral issues or medical or developmental problems live a more fulfilling life

 Initial Requirements to Become a Therapeutic Foster Parent:

 - High School Diploma or Equivalent

 - Live in Orleans, St. Bernard, St. Charles, Jefferson, St. John, Ascension, or St. Tammany Parishes

 - Undergo a criminal background check

 - Participate in a family assessment interview and attend ongoing training

 - Have no more than six dependents, including foster children and dependent adults